Ratamahattaa/Ratamahattaa/README.md

 ![image](https://github.com/Ratamahattaa/Ratamahattaa/blob/master/him.png)<link href="https://fonts.googleapis.com/css2?family=Raleway&display=swap" rel="stylesheet">

-<h3 align="center" >I am a student from the Faculty of Science and Technology of the University of Silesia.
-I have commercial experience in creating applications.
+<h3 align="center" >I am a graduate of the Faculty of Science and Technology at the University of Silesia.
+I have commercial experience in developing applications, maintaining cloud-based systems, and designing application architecture.
 I am open to new technologies and programming solutions.
-    In my free time, I am an active member of the international e-sports group Team Elder Blood, which brings together the best players of the competitive Gwent game.</h3>
+In my free time, I am an active member of Team Elder Blood, an international e-sports group that brings together some of the best competitive Gwent players.</h3>

  <h4> A few words about my projects: </h4>